off-by-one/ndn-cxx/docs/tutorials/security-validator-config.rst

 Replay Checkers
 ~~~~~~~~~~~~~~~~~~~~

-Replay checkers check the time-of-signature metadata in an Interes's signature
+Replay checkers check the time-of-signature metadata in an Interest's signature
-to ensure that a signed interest has not been recieved multiple times.
+to ensure that a signed Interest has not been recieved multiple times.
 All
 three follow a basic pattern:

 ::